thehimalayanleo/thehimalayanleo.github.io/index.md

 ## Updates: ##

-* March 2024: We recently added preprint on sparse basis recovery guarantees in the Differential Privacy-Federated Learning (DP-FL) domain.
+* March 2024: We recently added a preprint on sparse basis recovery guarantees in the Differential Privacy-Federated Learning (DP-FL) domain.
 We demonstrate that even with few samples (n), but where the data dimensions (p) are high (i.e. p >> n), we can recover the exact sparse model with high probability.
 This is the first theoretical work that proves such guarantees with limited samples under the DP-FL setting.
 Theory and experiments accompany in the [pre-print](https://arxiv.org/abs/2402.19016).

 * February 2024: Joined Meta (Facebook) as a Research Scientist.